Ron Howard – Hollywood Director and Former Actor that Suffers Hair Loss

 Photos of Ron Howard at the time show him with a ‘comb over’ type hair style.

 Ron Howard although nowadays completely bald on top still likes to keep growing his hair on the sides and the back of his head.
 In my honest opinion, the style really suits him.

-He can usually be seen sports some sort of manly facial hair.
+He can sometimes be seen sporting some kind of manly facial hair.
 Lately a short, neatly kept beard that is ginger and grey in colour.